Flying Tiger Copenhagen

-Flying Tiger Copenhagen (formerly Tiger) is a Danish variety store chain.
-Its first shop opened in Copenhagen in 1995, and, as of 2023, the chain now has 931 shops across 42 countries.
-Its largest markets are Denmark, the UK, Italy, and Spain.
-According to the company's annual report, it had more than 93 million customers in 2023.
+Flying Tiger Copenhagen (formerly Tiger until 2016) is a Danish variety store chain.
+Its first shop opened in Copenhagen in 1995, and the chain now (as of 2023) operates 931 shops across 42 countries, with more than 93 million customers.

-Before June 2016, it operated as Tiger (or Tiger Copenhagen) in most markets, as TGR in Sweden and Norway and as Flying Tiger Copenhagen (or just Flying Tiger) in Ireland, Japan, Belgium, and the Netherlands.
 Flying Tiger's name derives from similarities between the Danish pronunciation of the animal name tiger (/da/) and the Danish word tier (/da/), used to denote a 10 kroner coin; in the first stores in Denmark, all items cost 10 kroner.

 The chain sells a variety of items, mostly accessories and toys.
 The layout of its stores resemble mazes.
 Flying Tiger's former CEO, Mette Maix, said the format of the shop is designed to feel "like a treasure hunt" by adding at least 300 random, new items each month to the shop's selection.